The Pisa city centre is only 1 kilometer away from the Airport.

 The check-in area and counter number will be displayed on-screen 2 hours before departure.

-In case of lost baggage you may come at Pisa Airport Luggage Assistance Office,(beside the Information desk), open daily from 07.00 am to midnight.
+In case of lost baggage you may come at Pisa Airport Luggage Assistance Office,(beside the Information desk), open daily from the first flight departure to the last flight arrival.

 For further information click here